Create a medallion architecture in a Microsoft Fabric lakehouse

 12. Add another code block to create the product_silver dataframe.

-from pyspark.sql.functions import col, split, lit
+from pyspark.sql.functions import col, split, lit, when

 # Create product_silver dataframe